On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

 A Slightly Different Class This Time …

-There is no video lecture this week.
+There is no lecture this week.
 As Greta Thunberg says, “I don’t want you to listen to me, I want you to listen to the scientists”.
 So, here are the scientists (often in reports published on Japanese government websites) and other leading experts on environmental issues talking about climate change, the environment and Japan.
 Read, think and make up your own minds.
 What can we do about the greatest challenge we face as a species?
 And how is climate change going to affect Japan?

 The Historical Context of Japan and the Environment